Whatsapp Icon

 MELANOMA CANCER TREATMENT IN INDIA

-STAGE I MELANOMAS TREATMENT
+STAGE I MELANOMA TREATMENT

 Stage I melanoma is treated with wide excision most often.
 Doctors are suggesting a sentinel lymph node biopsy (SLNB) for cancer detection in nearby lymph nodes.
 If the lymph nodes are not cancerous, follow-up is still advised.
 If the tumour is detected, further treatment with an immune checkpoint inhibitor or targeted therapy drugs is suggested.

-STAGE II MELANOMAS TREATMENT
+STAGE II MELANOMA TREATMENT

 Wide excision is the standard treatment for stage II melanomas, which depends on the thickness and position of the melanoma.
 The results of SLNB rely on whether follow-ups or immune-checkpoint inhibitors are necessary, and targeted therapy drugs must be used for adjuvant therapy.

-STAGE III MELANOMAS TREATMENT
+STAGE III MELANOMA TREATMENT

-STAGE IV MELANOMAS TREATMENT
+STAGE IV MELANOMA TREATMENT

-At Stage IV melanomas entered the lymph nodes while in the body, or other remote locations.
+At Stage IV melanomas enter the lymph nodes while in the body, or other remote locations.
 These skin tumours or swollen lymph nodes cause symptoms.
 A combination of surgery, radiation therapy, and palliative treatment helps relieve these effects but never cures the tumour itself.

 IMMUNOTHERAPY DRUGS